 Bonhomme is the King of the Quebec Winter Carnival and represents the entire event.
 He’s a seven-foot tall snowman, made out of 400 pounds of compacted snow.
 He can do high kicks like nobody’s business.
 Did you know that his biggest dream is to reverse global warming?
 You and me both, Bonhomme.

 Hopefully you will have the opportunity to meet Bonhomme at the Quebec Winter Carnival.
-There are meet and greet sessions with Bonhomme during the festival – check out the official website for all the details.
+There are meet and greet sessions with Bonhomme during the festival.
+You’ll have to get a selfie with Bonhomme, too!

 Other traditional treats that you must try are maple taffy (hot maple syrup rolled in the snow onto a stick) and Beavertails (a pastry sprinkled with cinnamon and sugar – hold the butter topping and they’re vegan!).

 You haven’t truly experienced winter until you roll some maple syrup in the snow, right?
 This is something that we also sampled at Village Vacances Valcartier, an epic snow tubing park that’s connected to the Hotel de Glace, Quebec’s Ice Hotel.